matheus-vieira/matheus-vieira.github.io/source/_questions_2025_dotnet/question-1.md

 - A web server
 - A database system
 answer: 2
-explanation: The CLR is the execution environment in .NET that provides services like memory management, garbage collection, exception handling, type safety, and security.
-It manages the execution of .NET applications.
+explanation: "The CLR is the execution environment in .NET that provides services like memory management, garbage collection, exception handling, type safety, and security.
+It manages the execution of .NET applications."
 ---